sebastien-goldberg-Agl4cmynZhs-unsplash

 Mount Shasta

-But it’s not just Native Americans who have stories about the mountain.
-It is also thought to be the location of a hidden Lemurian crystal city, called Telos, inhabited by advanced beings from the lost continent of Lemuria.
-In 1899, Frederick Spencer Oliver published his book ‘A Dweller on Two Planets’, which claimed that survivors from the sunken continent of Lemuria were living in Mount Shasta.
+In 1899, Frederick Spencer Oliver published his book ‘A Dweller on Two Planets’.
+In it he claimed that survivors from the sunken continent of Lemuria were living in Mount Shasta.
 They were to be seen occasionally walking on the surface dressed in white robes.

 In 1931, Harvey Spencer Lewis wrote a book about the hidden Lemurians of Mount Shasta.
 In William C. Meisse’s 1993 book.
 ‘Mount Shasta: an annotated bibliography’ describes Lewis’s book as “responsible for the legend’s widespread popularity”.

-In 1904, JC Brown a British prospector, claimed to have discovered a lost underground city beneath Mount Shasta.
-He had been hired by the Lord Cowdray Mining Company of England to prospect for gold in the Sierra Nevada.
 On his second trip to the region he discovered a cave which sloped downward for 11 miles.
-In the cave, he claims to have found a settlement he called “the Village” and finding among its dwellings, streets and ornate altars 27 skeletons of beings up to 10 feet in height; an embalmed king and queen.
+In the cave, he claims to have found a settlement he called “the Village”.
+There finding dwellings, streets and ornate altars.
+As well as 27 skeletons of beings up to 10 feet in height and an embalmed king and queen.
 Golden shields adorned the walls and he found artefacts and statues as well.
 Adjoining chambers were filled with strange drawings and undecipherable hieroglyphics.
 Another chamber held the bones of what appeared to be more giants.

 Apparently fearing his employers would lay claim to his discovery, he waited for 30 years until his retirement.
-And in June of 1934, he organised an 80 people strong group of prospectors in the Californian town of Stockton.
+In June of 1934, he organised an 80 people strong group of prospectors in the Californian town of Stockton.
 But sometime in the night before the schedule departure, he mysteriously disappeared and was never heard from again.
-The Stockton police investigated the incident and came to the conclusion that Brown was probably kidnapped.
-Without Brown to serve as a guide, the expedition did not happen.

 In the Spring 1953 edition of the Siskiyou Pioneer, Marcelle Masson related a legend from the Wintun Indians concerning a race of fierce giants inhabiting the caves around the mountain.